synchronoss/nio-stream-storage/README.md

 Advanced Configuration
 ----------------------
 It is possible to configure an in-memory threshold before storing data on disk.
-If configured the data is flushed to disk only if that in-memory threshold is breached.
+If configured the data is flushed to disk only if that in-memory threshold is reached.
 This is provided as a potential optimisation to avoid unnecessary slow disk IO.
 It should be noted however that even without this option (when flushing directly to disk) there will likely be a Page Cache hit on the OS anyway, especially if the lifecycle of StreamStorage is relatively short-lived.
 So it may be worth bench-marking any use of this in-memory threshold.